 via Decor Pad

-Marble look tile floor with a solid countertop and surround.
+Marble-look tile floor with a solid countertop and surround.
 Perfect.

 Here we have a patterned grey countertop and the rest is solid with hits of blue.
 Couldn’t be prettier.

-If you ended up selecting two PATTERNS for the same room, DO NOT install them until you find an INSPIRATION picture that you madly love with the exact same patterns.
+However, if you ended up selecting two PATTERNS for the same room, DO NOT install them until you find an INSPIRATION picture that you madly love with the exact same patterns.

 Sometimes it works.
 It’s rare, and the undertones need to be identical, but it can be done.
 For the best results, I recommend that you stick to Rule #1 but if you find yourself here, make sure that you have found an inspiration photo on the web that you can live with.

 There’s really nothing out there now that you can’t find within seconds.
 Take some extra time and do that.
 Then if you don’t love it, go back to Rule #1.